-How to use pastina?
+How to Use Pastina

-Any pastina shape works well in soup, for example, a tomato soup, or minestrone, or a vegetable noodle soup.
-Some people like a simple dish of buttered pastina with Parmesan cheese, and pastina added to a rich flavorful broth makes an easy soup if you're recovering from an illness or have a queasy stomach.
+Any pastina shape works well in soups, including tomato soup, minestrone, or vegetable noodle soup.
+You can add a handful to just about any kind of soup imaginable.
+Pastina added to a rich flavorful broth makes an easy soup if you're recovering from an illness or have a queasy stomach.